BurakCANKURT/autoscout24-online-scraper/README.md

 > streamlit run Main.py

+### 📦 Dataset
+Due to GitHub’s file size limitation, the full dataset is included as a compressed .rar file:

+autoscout24.rar

+### 🔓 How to Use
+Extract the file using any archive tool (e.g., WinRAR, 7-Zip, macOS Archive Utility).

+Place the extracted autoscout24.csv file in the root directory of the project.

+Then you can run the app as usual:

+> streamlit run Main.py

 📂 Project Structure
 ├── Main.py                      # Streamlit interface, ML model logic
 ├── OnlineData.py                # Web scraping logic for live data